-Roughness Group - This tab allows the user to specify ranges for pipe roughness coefficients during the calibration simulation.
+Roughness Group - This tab allows you to specify ranges for pipe roughness coefficients during the calibration simulation.

-Fire Flow Measurement - This tab allows the user to specify fire flows and residual pressures at select fire flow nodes as well enter one or more pressure recording locations that may have been taken during a fire flow test.
+Fire Flow Measurement - This tab allows you to specify fire flows and residual pressures at select fire flow nodes as well enter one or more pressure recording locations that may have been taken during a fire flow test.

 Running a Fire Flow Calibration

 To run the Fire Flow Test calibration, from the Run menu, select Start.
 The Run tab will now be displayed in which the number of iterations can be viewed.